RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 - Format: FAT32
 - Allocation size (if asked for): Default

 3.)
-Then, get and prepare the EFI folder with the nessecary files (e.g. com.apple.recovery.boot, and the EFI folder)
+Then, get and prepare the EFI partition with the nessecary files (e.g. com.apple.recovery.boot, and the EFI folder)

 4.)
 Restart your Dell Latitude 3190, then head into BIOS